tajo/ladle/packages/website/docs/stories.md

 export const Button = () => <button>My Button</button>;
 ```

-`/` can be used to create sub-levels.
+`/` can be used to create sublevels.
 This creates following navigation structure:

 ```
 Level